KarthikRIyer/CSCE-649-Physically-Based-Modeling/A5/README.md

 - The simulation and rendering loop are set up in main.cpp.
 The approach used is to run both threads in parallel and the simulation thread updates the state which is read by the rendering thread.
 The rendering thread does not wait for the simulation thread.
 If the timestep used is `h` and processing one timestep takes time `x`, the simulation loop waits for time = `max(h - x, 0)` before processing the next timestep.
 This makes sure that the simulation is displayed at the expected rate.
 - All geometry is loaded in Scene.cpp, into the Shape class defined in Shape.h/Shape.cpp
+- Rigid body dynamics are handles in the RigidBody class (RigidBody.cpp and RigidBody.h)
-- Point-polygon and edge-edge collision is handled in the `detectCollision`, `detectEdgeCollision` and `step` functions in the SingleSpring, SpringyCube and JelloCube classes.
+- Point-polygon and edge-edge collision is handled in the `detectCollision`, `detectEdgeCollision` and `step` functions in the the RigidBody class

 ## Credits